Greg-T8/Notebook/topics/languages/dotnet.md

     </details>

-- [Using declarations](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/using) - simplify the management of resources by automatically disposing of them at the end of the scope, thereby reducing boilerplate code and improving readability.
+- [`using` declarations](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/using) - simplify the management of resources by automatically disposing of them at the end of the scope, thereby reducing boilerplate code and improving readability.

     <details><summary>Overview</summary><br>